CITE 2013 speakers + moderators

 Doug is responsible for research into Consumerization and the Employee.
 His focus is on the intersection of strategy, business operations and technology.
 Doug co-authored the book The Networked Supply Chain: Applying Breakthrough BPM Technology to Meet Relentless Customer Demands.
 Doug’s point of view on consumer privacy was published in Wilson Quarterly, the journal of the Woodrow Wilson International Center for Scholars.

-Prior to joining ESG, Tom was the senior vice president of enterprise software at IP.com, where he was responsible for the InnovationQ software business.
+Prior to ESG, Tom was the senior vice president of enterprise software at IP.com, where he was responsible for the InnovationQ software business.
 Previously, Tom was president of Technology Alignment Partners, and earlier at Entrada Networks, he served as the VP and GM of the company’s Rixon Networks division and as the VP of business development.

 Chief Technology & Solutions Architect